digitalscraps/learn-1/README.md

 # wei

-## Boilerplate html5 & CSS3 template
+##Boilerplate html5 & CSS3 template

-###named after the star in the constalltion Scorpius.
+####Named after the star in the constalltion Scorpius.
 This star was almost directly overhead when I wrote the first html and css pages.

 2016 Norman, Oklahoma